 The key to this definition is whether something was “ordinarily used for a family purpose.”
 If an asset meets that test, it’s an asset that must be shared.
 Things like the family home, the family car and the family bank accounts are obviously going to qualify as family assets.
 “Family assets” can include things that aren’t currently used for a family purpose but are intended to be used in that way in the future.
 Family assets might include things like a vacant lot meant to be used to build a recreational home or savings to be used on retirement.

 To make things more complicated, a personal asset normally exempt from division can become a family asset if it ends up being “ordinarily used for a family purpose.”
 Consider an inheritance used as downpayment for a family home.
 Over time, the downpayment loses its flavour as a personal asset and becomes a family asset.
 On the other hand, if the inheritance were put in a bank account and left untouched, it would retain its character as a personal asset.

 As has already been said, the Family Relations Act sets out a presumption that family assets ought to be shared equally.
 There are, however, ways of rebutting this presumption.
-Section 65(1) sets out a shopping list of reasons why an equal division might not be appropriate:
+Section 95 sets out a shopping list of reasons why an equal division might be inappropriate:

 The easiest way to explain the essence of this section is to consider the example of a 82 year old millionaire who marries a 22 year old fresh out of modelling school.
 When their relationship tanks in a couple of years, the 24 year old says “I’d like half of your millions, please.”
 The 84 year old says “Hah!
 Our relationship was short, I brought everything into the marriage, and you contributed nothing to the acquisition, maintenance and preservation of my millions.”
 The 24 year old will get something but will be less than half.
 The relationship was short and the 24 year old brought little into the marriage and likely didn’t help much with the things the 78 year old had beforehand.